relvacode/gpool/README.md

 ```go
 var ErrClosedPool = errors.New("send on closed pool")
 ```
+ErrClosedPool indicates that a send was attempted on a pool which has already been closed

 ```go
 var ErrKilledPool = errors.New("send on killed pool")
 ```
+ErrKilledPool indicates that a send was attempted on a pool was has been killed due to an error

 #### type HookFn